-Like all reference services, archival reproduction services strive to strike a balance between access for researchers, protection of privacy and intellectual property, and physical preservation of the archival material.
-Based on these principles the University of Alberta Archives (UAA) offers reproduction services in both analog and digital formats in all types of media, including textual, photographic, documentary art, cartographic, electronic and audio-visual records.
+The University of Alberta Archives offers reproduction services in both analog and digital formats in all types of media, including textual, photographic, documentary art, cartographic, electronic, and audio-visual records.

-The UAA reserves the right to deny the reproduction of any of its holdings due to preservation concerns for a particular item.
-Legislation concerning personal information, copyright and individual donor restrictions may also restrict reproduction of certain items Each original format holds unique preservation and reproduction requirements; because information technology continually evolves, formats, policies and procedures are numerous.
-Researchers are encouraged to read through the policies and procedures for each medium before requesting a reproduction.
+The Archives reserves the right to deny the reproduction of any of its holdings due to preservation concerns for a particular item.
+Legislation concerning personal information, copyright, and individual donor restrictions may also restrict reproduction of certain items.
+Each original format holds unique preservation and reproduction requirements; because information technology continually evolves, formats, policies, and procedures are numerous.

 Reproduction costs (subject to change) are based on four factors: